RaphaelHartmann/WienR/README.md

 # WienR
-*R* package for the calculation of the partial derivatives of the first-passage time PDF and CDF of the Wiener diffusion model
+*R* package for the calculation of the partial derivatives of the first-passage time PDF and CDF of the Wiener diffusion model with 3 to 7 parameters

 # Description
-Calculate the partial derivative of the first-passage time probability density (PDF) or cumulative distribution function (CDF) of the Wiener diffusion model with respect to the first-passage time `t` (only for PDF), the upper barrier `a`, the drift rate `v`, and the relative starting point `w`.
+Calculate the partial derivative of the first-passage time probability density (PDF) or cumulative distribution function (CDF) of the Wiener diffusion model with respect to the first-passage time `t` (only for PDF), the upper barrier `a`, the drift rate `v`, the relative starting point `w`, and in addition the non-decision time `t0`, the inter-trial variability of the drift rate `sv`, the inter-trial variability of the relative starting point `sw`, the inter-trial variability of the non-decision time `st0`.
 In addition the PDF and CDF themselves are also provided.
 Almost all calculations are done by using the logarithm, which makes it more stable.

 # Installation